ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

 There is some manual checking that goes on, but it's predominantly automated.
 I would say probably 90% is automated.
 There is a manual checking process where we'll go through and make sure there's no obvious incorrect links there.
 That gets used in a couple of different ways.
 The first is on the fly, during the build processes for our two products, MasterVision and PaperStack.
 What we're doing is we're taking weekly data uploads from the publisher and then rebuilding those sites for them on a weekly basis, sometimes on a daily basis.
 Part of that build process will be running that matching against the latest data that we receive so that the publisher has the latest, best, single standard record for a given institutional customer based on the latest data available.
 In that sense, it's working in an automated way as part of the build process, so if there's half a dozen versions of "Oxford University," then we would link those up during that build.
 Obviously, if there are IDs that we can use from Ringgold or ROR, then we can use those in the build process for creating that single standard record.

-And then we also use the auto-matching tools that we have, to provide additional services to publishers.
+And then we also use the auto-matching tools that we have to provide additional services to publishers.
 Some might not be MasterVision or PaperStack clients.
 They might come to us and say, "We've got 10,000 institutional records that are just a complete mess from this particular database, that we've been keeping for the last ten years.
 Can you deduplicate it?
 Standardize it?
 Match it to ROR?"
 And we can do that for them.
 It's part of the service that we can provide as well.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French